 Please read the following information to assist you with preparing your application.

-Similar programs have been running successfully for several years in the UK and Europe, where evidence generated from supported projects has provided the potential to generate new studies or joint ventures to shape clinical care pathways and inform public health policy.
+Similar programs have been running successfully for several years here and in the UK and Europe, where evidence generated from supported projects has provided the potential to generate new studies or joint ventures to shape clinical care pathways and inform public health policy.

 Research proposals are invited that explore and address the following issues and themes: